joes3029/letter-lighting/README.md

 ![Picture of improved light](20230621-221324.jpg)

 Now I was happy that the lights were working and each letter was individually controllable, I started adding scripts that various automations could call in Home Assistant.
-Since we live in aa country with load shedding (AKA scheduled rolling blackouts), I wanted to alert people if power was out (and we were running on backup power from the inverter).
-These scripts are attached as JohnSignPowerOn.yaml and JohnSignPowerOut.yaml